HyacineAlnuma/Blog/README.md

 ### Database

-Import the monblog.sql dumb in a local database so the app runs correctly.
+Import the monblog.sql dump in a local database so the app runs correctly.

 ### Virtual Host